Aldi Tops List Of Top 10 UK Brands

 MoneySavingExpert has built up a reputation over many years as being an authoritative source in consumer finance and spending.
 The site offers guides, tools, and an active community forum for users to share advice on everything from financial products to thrifty spending tips.

 Demonstrating its strong values have been key to the brand’s success.
-Despite the controversial sale in 2012, consumers still recognize the site as being a great resource for impartial guidance and genuine advice, that can empower their financial management and spending.
+Despite the controversial sale, consumers still recognize the site as being a great resource for impartial guidance and genuine advice, that can empower their financial management and spending.

 What Are The Characteristics Of A Great Brand?